Who are Dodo?

 What kind of plans do Dodo offer?

-Dodo’s lineup include only three plans, all of which are postpaid month-to-month plans.
+Dodo’s lineup include only four plans, all of which are postpaid month-to-month plans.

 - The alternative, of course, is prepaid plans, if you’re looking for one of those — you can start here.